ramapriyan912001/tp/docs/UserGuide.md

    * **`deleteexpense`** : The command `deleteexpense gn/Bali i/1` removes the 1st expense (by one-based-index) from the list of expenses for the group named Bali.

+   * **`calculatepayments`** : The command `calculatepayments gn/Bali` provides a list of payments to be made between users to settle debts for the group named Bali.

    * **`clear`** : The command `clear` removes all expenses / contacts / groups.

    * **`editcontact`** : The command `editcontact 1 n/Thomas Betty` edits the name of the 1st person to be Thomas Betty and removes all existing tags.